 BioSecurity -

 - We have a strong bias for a closed herd.
 We rarely bring adult does in to our setting, just recently providing a home for my mother's Nubian micro herd, and then after full testing, knowing her herd had been CAE negative for many years.
+And, there was that spotlight sale doe that time.
+She was tested for everything imaginable, though.

 - We have brought in bucks from time to time, but have made a point to seek out herds that are either CAE negative (strongly preferred), or have a protocol of CAE prevention in place - plus a negative test, which we renew every year.
 We do not typically run these bucks with any does, and hand breed everything.